idvorkin/idvorkin.github.io/_d/time_off.md

   - Before family wakes up
   - Tell family the plans so they aren't surprised and expectations are set.
   - Tech/content time before the kids wake up is totally fine.
-- **Handle the todo's and physic weight early**
+- **Handle the todo's and psychic weight early**
   - Get the todo items done, or scheduled so they aren't dragging you down.
   - See what else is stressing you and finish it.
-  - Check in on pychic weight and decide if you should be doing it or not.
+  - Check in on psychic weight and decide if you should be doing it or not.
-- **Am I getting enough relationship time vs self time** - Your family and relationships are precious be sure to nuruture them ,but also need time for self (and so do others
+- **Am I getting enough relationship time vs self-time** - Your family and relationships are precious be sure to nurture them, but also need time for self (and so do others)

 ### Physical Health

-- **Nothing tastes as good as skinny feels** - So true, regardless of metric: feeling great, looking great.
+- **Nothing tastes as good as skinny feels** - So true, regardless of the metric: feeling great, looking great.
 - **No booze** - Those days are over for me.
 Messes up my sleep and I Feel worse.
 Go take a cold shower instead.
 - **GET A GYM MEMBERSHIP** - Gym is a fantastic place to focus on strength and renewal and anchor the day.
-I got a gym membereship with GoodLife, let me do my top pirorities daily, even had a massage chair.
+I got a gym membership with GoodLife, let me do my top priorities daily, even had a massage chair.

-- **Bring bands, light gym equipment** - Have everything to stretch and self massage, and light workouts
+- **Bring bands, light gym equipment** - Have everything to stretch and self-massage, and light workouts

   - Heavy bands/light bands; Peanut ball; Harsh foam roller; Gripper (need it for my wrist)

-- **Do extra streches/cardio** - Remember energy positive, and keeps you injury free.
+- **Do extra stretches/cardio** - Remember energy positive, and keeps you injury-free.

 - **Bring stuff to help you eat healthy**
-  - Bring the micowavable popcorn popper and instant soup.
-These are some of my favorite low calorie foods.
+  - Bring the microwavable popcorn popper and instant soup.
+These are some of my favorite low-calorie foods.
   - Bring a travel scale - that mindfulness around weight is great.

 ### Emotional Health

-- - **Pay yourself first** - Make time for yourself in the morning, go to bed early and get coffee shop time, gratefulness journal, meditation etc. This grounds me through the day, and gives me the calmness I need and a chance to figure out the essential.
+- **Pay yourself first** - Make time for yourself in the morning, go to bed early and get coffee shop time, gratefulness journal, meditation etc. This grounds me through the day, and gives me the calmness I need and a chance to figure out the essential.
 - **Slack** - Have lots of slack (See [Essential](/essential)).
-  - Made time with my family much more enjoyable when I wasn't in a rush and sucecess was being with them.
+  - Made time with my family much more enjoyable when I wasn't in a rush and success was being with them.
   - Same with going to the airport, got there hours early.
 Didn't matter that got stuck at the car rental return.
 Didn't matter that my flight got delayed, can write, meditate do some inner work.
 - **Continuous learning** - Always a learning opportunity, learn what needs to be learned and move on.
 - **Don't berate mistakes** - Getting off the plane, it was super bright in Toronto.
 I opened my sunglasses case, and turns out I brought a second pair of glasses.
 OMG, I'll be blind, this will be terrible.
-Meh, was on the beach 20 hours over the weekend, was fine, turns out I hav ean abilityt o squint.
+Meh, was on the beach 20 hours over the weekend, was fine, turns out I have an ability to squint.
 Nothing terrible happens.
   - TODO: Add a note on caring vs mattering.
-Caring is your emotional response(un avoidable), but mattering is the objective difference it makes to whom, and over what time period.
+Caring is your emotional response(unavoidable), but mattering is the objective difference it makes to whom, and over what time period.
-- **Don't catasrophize** - On the flight down realized I didn't bring the credit card on which I booked the car, and need to use for insurance.
-Thought would need it to checkout car.
+- **Don't catastrophize** - On the flight down realized I didn't bring the credit card on which I booked the car, and need to use for insurance.
+Thought would need it to check out the car.
 Freaked out a bit, got there - turns out it was totally fine.
 Also though I'd lost my popcorn popper, and balloon pump, and laptop - I didn't.
 Also thought my forced check bags would be lost forever.
 It wasn't, it was right there.
 And as a result of waiting for it, I ended up meeting a really cool person.
 - **Stop panicking and think** - Turns out my friend was flying into Toronto, so got him to bring my sunglasses.
-- **Don't fret micro optimizations** - From Belleville to Hamilon, I spent lots of time trying to figure out what time I'd arrive, what order of gym/work/sister/lunch I'd tackle, trying to micro optimize, spent lots of cycles.
+- **Don't fret micro-optimizations** - From Belleville to Hamilton, I spent lots of time trying to figure out what time I'd arrive, what order of gym/work/sister/lunch I'd tackle, trying to micro-optimize, spent lots of cycles.
 Turned out, didn't matter at all.
 - **Remember The [Sublime states](/siy)** - Loving Kindness; Compassion; Altruistic Joy; Equanimity

 ### Identity Health